 Certain courses cannot be taken for liberal studies credit in some programs.
 Please see Table A - Lower Level Restrictions for more information.
-The Table A-Lower Level Restrictions list that appears under your program/major are courses that do not count toward your degree requirements.
+The Table A-Lower Level Restrictions list that appears under your program/major are courses that cannot be used to fulfill Liberal Studies requirements.

 Not all courses will be offered every semester.
 Also, courses may be cancelled due to low enrolment.
 Consult the liberal studies Course Offerings webpage, opens in new window for the most up-to-date course offering information.

 All liberal studies courses are identified as lower-level (LL) or upper-level (UL) in the course description.